Understanding The 4 Main Commercial Real Estate Investing Strategies

 An example of a Core Plus might be an older medical building in need of some updates, or larger leases set to expire soon.

-Goals: The goals of the Value-Add investor is to have some cash flow initially, but they’re really looking for the potential for increased gains through a solid business plan and smart management.
+Goals: The goal of the Value-Add investor is to have some cash flow initially, but they’re really looking for the potential for increased gains through a solid business plan and smart management.

 The business plan will likely include making some renovations, which will increase rents and the net operating income of the property.
 This increase in Net Operating Income (NOI) “forces” appreciation, resulting in an increased value of the property.